-- permit only outside activities that do not impair the ability to provide adequate client service, including, where necessary, having an alternate representative available for the client. - make a determination that the outside activity is consistent with the registrant's duty to deal fairly, honestly and in good faith with its clients. - implement risk management, including proper separation of the outside activity and the registerable activity. - assess the exposure of the registered firm to complaints and litigation arising from the outside activities. - assess whether the registered firm's knowledge of their registered individual's lifestyle is commensurate with its knowledge of the registered individual's activities and staying alert to other indicators of possible fraudulent activity.
-For example, if information comes to the registered firm's knowledge (including through a client complaint) that a registered individual's lifestyle is not commensurate with the registered individual's compensation by the firm, we would expect the registered firm to make further inquiries to assess the situation.
+- implementing risk management, including proper separation of the outside business activity and registerable activity - preventing exposure of the firm to complaints and litigation - assessing whether the firm's knowledge of the individual's lifestyle is commensurate with its knowledge of the individual's business activities and staying alert to other indicators of possible fraudulent activity.
+For example, if information comes to the firm's knowledge (including through a client complaint) that a registered individual's lifestyle is not commensurate with the individual's compensation by the firm, we would expect the registered firm to make further inquiries to assess the situation.

-Failure to fulfil these responsibilities may be taken into consideration in assessing the firm's continued fitness for registration.
+Failure to discharge these responsibilities may be relevant to the firm's continued fitness for registration.